Workflows are a very important part of your business.

 Well, not exactly.
 Documentation is only the first step – to get the most out of your workflows, you need to constantly monitor their performance and improve whatever you can.

-To learn more about how to do this, you can check out some of our further readings…
+To learn more about how to do this, check out these articles:

 - Business Process Management (BPM) – Business Process Management is the most popular methodology of process analysis and improvement.
 You can ensure that all your processes are performing as well as they can be by taking them through the BPM Lifecycle.